rhyst/vscode-therion-language/README.md

 # VSCode Therion Language

-Simple syntax highlighting and formatting for the Therion cave surveying language.
+Tools for the Therion cave surveying programme in VS Code.

+# Features

+- Syntax Highlighting
+- Formatting

+## Available Commands

+- `Project Manager: Create scrap template` Create a new scrap from the current `.th` file complete with stations and centreline, ready for drawing